 Human beings, in classical Haida, are calledxhaaydla xhaaydaghaay, “surface people.”
 Skaay also calls themxhaaydla xhitiit ghidaay,XhaaydlaandHaidaare different spellings of the same word. “ordinary surface birds.”
 Such ideas are widespread in Native American philosophy.
 The corresponding Navajo term, for example, isnihokáá dine’é, “earth-surface people.”
 But the Haida term evokes in particular the surface of the sea.
 “One They Hand Along” is a narrative map locating the world of surface people in relation to the world beneath the waves, which is of special concern to the Haida.
 The trilogy of which it is a part extends this map to the forest and the sky.
 We can pass from one world to another, according to these stories, by paddling a canoe across the horizon, or by making a moral choice.

 I keep feeling tempted to make a diagnosis: to say that our contemporary state of continuous partial liminality is sick.
 That my society is always commuting and never at home.
 That we never stop reminding ourselves that the cup will be broken, and the words reach semantic satiation.
-But I believe this black ice under our culture reflects things as they really are, the way that in a certain metaphorical sense we are all refugees: not in space, from violence, but in time, from entropy.
+But I believe this black ice under our culture reflects things as they really are, the way that in a narrow metaphorical sense we have all been driven from home: not in space, by violence, but in time, by entropy.
 Giving people access to the true deep contingency of things, to the fact that we’re all on the road and have to make our homes in each other, is terrifying and morally good.

 There is a permanent liminal state not subsidized by Levi’s, a disoriented place-between-places where we are all in the becoming.
 We’re here right now.
 And now.
 It’s now.
 This interface, these instants half in boiling possibilty and half in crystal fact, this place where past and future press – this is the only surface where we ordinary people can live, because it’s the only place where there are choices.